nicehash/ccminer-x11gost/README.txt

     ccminer -q -s 1 -a groestl -o http://127.0.0.1:1441/ -u USERNAME -p PASSWORD

+Example for Scrypt-N (2048) on Nicehash
+    ccminer -a scrypt:10 -o stratum+tcp://stratum.nicehash.com:3335 -u 3EujYFcoBzWvpUEvbe3obEG95mBuU88QBD -p x

 For solo-mining you typically use -o http://127.0.0.1:xxxx where xxxx represents the rpcport number specified in your wallet's .conf file and you have to pass the same username and password with -O (or -u -p) as specified in the wallet config.

 The wallet must also be started with the -server option and/or with the server=1 flag in the .conf file

+>>> Configuration files <<<

+With the -c parameter you can use a json config file to set your prefered settings.
+An example is present in source tree, and is also the default one when no command line parameters are given.
+This allow you to run the miner without batch/script.

 >>> API and Monitoring <<<